antoniosudoso/pc-sos-sdp/README.md

 </p>

-**PC-SOS-SDP** is an exact algorithm based on the branch-and-bound technique for solving the semi-supervised Minimum Sum-of-Squares Clustering (MSSC) problem with pairwise constraints (i.e. must-link and cannot-link constraints) described in the paper ["An Exact Algorithm for Semi-supervised Minimum Sum-of-Squares Clustering"](https://doi.org/10.1016/j.cor.2022.105958).
+**PC-SOS-SDP** is an exact algorithm based on the branch-and-bound technique for solving the semi-supervised Minimum Sum-of-Squares Clustering (MSSC) problem with pairwise constraints (i.e. must-link and cannot-link constraints) described in the paper ["An exact algorithm for semi-supervised minimum sum-of-squares clustering"](https://doi.org/10.1016/j.cor.2022.105958).
 This repository contains the C++ source code, the MATLAB scripts, and the datasets used for the experiments.

-> V. Piccialli, A. Russo Russo, A. M. Sudoso, An Exact Algorithm for Semi-supervised Minimum Sum-of-Squares Clustering, **Computers & Operations Research** (2022), https://doi.org/10.1016/j.cor.2022.105958.
+> V. Piccialli, A. Russo Russo, A. M. Sudoso (2022).
+An exact algorithm for semi-supervised minimum sum-of-squares clustering. **Computers & Operations Research**, https://doi.org/10.1016/j.cor.2022.105958.

 ## Installation
 **PC-SOS-SDP** calls the semidefinite programming solver [SDPNAL+](https://blog.nus.edu.sg/mattohkc/softwares/sdpnalplus/) by using the [MATLAB Engine API](https://www.mathworks.com/help/matlab/calling-matlab-engine-from-cpp-programs.html) for C++.
 It requires the MATLAB engine library *libMatlabEngine* and the Matlab Data Array library *libMatlabDataArray*. **PC-SOS-SDP** calls the integer programming solver [Gurobi](https://www.gurobi.com/). **PC-SOS-SDP** uses the [Armadillo](http://arma.sourceforge.net/) library to handle matrices and linear algebra operations efficiently.
 Before installing Armadillo, first install OpenBLAS and LAPACK along with the corresponding development files. **PC-SOS-SDP** implements a configurable thread pool of POSIX threads to speed up the branch-and-bound search.